Mexico's legal cannabis business takes next step with CBD-focused firm

 By Diego Oré

-MEXICO CITY, March 9 (Reuters) - Mexico's nascent legal cannabis industry on Thursday welcomed its first company authorized to grow at industrial-scale but focused on a booming niche market that mostly sidesteps the mind-altering qualities of the plant's flowers.
+MEXICO CITY, March 9 (Reuters) - Mexico's nascent legal cannabis industry on Thursday welcomed its first company authorized to grow at commercial scale, focused on a booming niche market that mostly sidesteps the mind-altering qualities of the plant's flowers.

-The local unit of Canada's Xebra Brands XBRA.CD is the first company to obtain permits to cultivate, process, produce and market cannabis in Mexico, according to a statement from the firm.
+The local unit of Canada's Xebra Brands XBRA.CD is the first company to obtain permits to cultivate, process, produce and market cannabis in Mexico, the firm said in a statement.

-The authorizations mark the latest step of a major shift away from the Mexico's decades-long criminalization of the plant that was once a major source of revenue for powerful drug gangs.
+The authorizations mark the latest step in a major shift away from the Mexico's decades-long criminalization of the plant that was once a major source of revenue for powerful drug gangs.

+However in a potential setback, Mexico's health regulator COFEPRIS said later on Thursday in a joint statement with the interior ministry that officials could not vouch for the safety of the company's plans.

+The statement added that the agencies will seek to cancel the authorizations due to the health risk they pose.

-Xebra Brands' subsidiary Desart MX obtained a partial greenlight from Mexico's Supreme Court in late 2021 to import seeds, as well as grow, process, sell and export cannabis products with 1% or less THC, the plant's psychoactive substance.
+The health regulator had to approve the permits after Mexico's Supreme Court in late 2021 gave Xebra Brands' subsidiary Desart MX a partial greenlight to import seeds, and grow, process, sell and export cannabis products with 1% or less THC, the plant's psychoactive substance.

-Desart MX is more focused on marketing products with another of the plant's components known as cannabidiol, or CBD, which does not make users high, but instead is used to treat ailments such as insomnia, pain and anxiety.
+Desart MX, however, is more focused on marketing products with another of the plant's components known as cannabidiol, or CBD, which does not make users high but is used to treat ailments such as insomnia, pain and anxiety.

 "This represents an important moment for cannabis globally," Xebra Brands CEO Jay Garnett said in the statement.